vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/justyna-field.md

 #### Were you able to complete the base functionality?

-I have all of the basic functionality working, except for these two pieces:
+I have all of the base functionality working, except for these two pieces:

 - Visit a folder and sort the folder’s URLs by how recently they were added (both descending and ascending order)
 - Enter a URL to be shortened only if it is a valid URL (impose some kind of URL validation)